scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/grid/README.md

   api-params  | null      | 	Api parameters.  					| NO

-## Componenet usage:

-scriptr-grid is an element component. you will just have to add it in your html view and add its relevant options.

 ## Service API Resposne:

  The expected returned data structure from a service API is as follows: